Skip to main content

 1. Click the connection name button in the toolbar

-2. A popover appears showing your active sessions and saved connections
+2. A popover shows your active sessions and saved connections

 4. Click Manage Connections… to open the full connection manager